radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.21.jpg)

-Figure 3.21: RDN Attribute Name and Value Dialog Box
+RDN Attribute Name and Value Dialog Box

->[!warning]
->The attributes that you select as the display attribute(s) should not allow NULL values.
+>[!warning] The attributes that you select as the display attribute(s) should not allow NULL values.

 To remove attribute(s) from the RDN Display Attribute(s) list, choose the column(s) and click the left arrow button.